3type/EOD/datatool/README.md

 This is the datatool package for Glyphs Plug-in 'Explosive Ordnance Disposal' aka EOD or 拆字小组.

-## datatool-idsDict.py

-Package the IDS data into python pickle object, then save to .pdata file with gzip.

-### What's IDS data?
+## What's IDS data?

-**Ideographic Description Sequence**, based on ISO/IEC 10646-1:2000 F.3.1; however Compatibility Ideographs and non-UCS Ideographs are also allowed.
+**I**deographic **D**escription **S**equence is a way to describe the structure of CJK Unified ideographs, described in chapter 18.2 of the [Unicode Standard](https://www.unicode.org/versions/latest/ch18.pdf); however, compatibility ideographs and non-UCS ideographs are also allowed.

-We use the [chise IDS data project](https://gitlab.chise.org/CHISE/ids)(also on [github](https://github.com/chise/ids)) as the data source of the EOD project.
+We use the [chise IDS data project](https://gitlab.chise.org/CHISE/ids) (also on [GitHub](https://github.com/chise/ids)) as the data source of the EOD project.

-You can hack the code to make your own database.
+You can hack the following code to make your own database:

-## datatool-uniSet.py

-Package the character set into python pickle object, then save to .pdata file with gzip.
+- `datatool-idsDict.py`: package the IDS data into python pickle object, then save to `.pdata` file with gzip.

 ### Character set